qlawmarq/resume/Curriculum vitae_English.md

 As Full-stack Web Developers, I was involved in the development of new functions.

+##### Responsibilities and experience and achievement

-- Added various features for data output in Pdf, etc.
+- Added various features, fixed bugs.
-- Conversion of jQuey to Vue.js for some features
+- Experience in developing PDF generation function from large volume databases
+- Experience in developing a function that allows users to download more than 1000 images in one ZIP file.
 - Application technology
     - Laravel
     - Vue.js